-I already provide insurance for the 24 employees of my art-supply company now.
+I already provide insurance for the 24 employees of my art-supply company.
 Can I keep offering the plans we have now?

 Yes, you can continue to offer your current health plans to your employees.
 These plans won't need to offer some of the new benefits that are required by the health reform law if they are "grandfathered."
-Your company's plans will be considered "grandfathered" if they existed on March 23, 2010, and have not substantially changed.
+Your company's plans may be considered "grandfathered" if they existed on March 23, 2010, and have not substantially changed.

 However, there are situations that could make the health plan you offer lose its "grandfathered" status.
-For example, if the plan makes major changes, such as significantly cutting benefits or raising the premium, it will lose its "grandfathered" status.
+For example, if the plan makes major changes, such as significantly cutting benefits or raising the premium or cost sharing, it will lose its "grandfathered" status.